gilo2754/spring-boot-server/README.md

 - **Monthly Appointment Limit:** Users will have a maximum limit on the number of appointments they can create within a month or a defined period.
 This limit will also be configurable in the `applications.properties` file.

-- **Notification System:** The application will implement a notification system to send reminders, confirmations, and cancellations of appointments via SMS, email, or WhatsApp.
+- **Notification System:** The application will implement a notification system to send reminders, confirmations, and cancellations of appointments via SMS, email, or WhatsApp API.

 - **Google Maps Integration:** Integration with Google Maps will be added to provide location and directions for clinics.